-MDiv/MA in Mental Health Counseling
+MDiv/MA in Clinical Mental Health Counseling

-The dual MDiv/MA in Mental Health Counseling Program is offered to ministers and other interested persons who desire to integrate graduate theological training with academic and clinical education in the counseling profession.
+The dual MDiv/MA in Clinical Mental Health Counseling Program is offered to ministers and other interested persons who desire to integrate graduate theological training with academic and clinical education in the counseling profession.
 Completion of the dual degree program will provide students with preparation for ministry, with supervised clinical training in counseling skills and with eligibility for licensure as a Licensed Professional Counselor upon completion of a licensing exam and additional counseling experience.

 The MDiv degree requires 90 hours with a minimum of 18 hours in a concentration area.
 MDiv students will choose the Counseling and Chaplaincy concentration and will take approved cross-listed courses from the MA degree requirements to complete their concentration and elective hours for the MDiv degree.
-The MA in Mental Health Counseling requires 61 hours.
+The MA in Clinical Mental Health Counseling requires 61 hours.
 A maximum of 30 hours may be counted toward the requirements of both programs.
 Students must complete a minimum of 121 total hours to obtain both degrees.

 Eligibility: Students who desire to be enrolled in the dual MDiv/MA program must meet the admissions requirements of both programs and remain in good academic standing in both programs.
-Students will matriculate in the school of their choice.
+Students will first matriculate into the MDiv program, then apply to the MA program prior to their final year in Divinity School.